mongock/mongock/CONTRIBUTING.md

 3. Once you have decided in which issue you want to work on(and making sure it's ont already assigned to any other contributor), make a comment in the ticket itself claiming you will be working on it and make yourself an assignee

-> :rocket: If you are thinking in **providing a new driver that's not listed, it's very likely we'll provide a bounty for it anyway.**.
-Ask the [mongock team](mailto:development@mongock.io)